hannesweisbach/Extruder2Probe/README.md

 The STEP pin on the socket is connected to pin PA6 of the STM23F103 SoC, the DIR pin to pin PA1.
 PA1 can also be an analog input, hence the temperature sensor has to be connected to this pin.

+## Details?

 The `ÈDA` subdirectory contains schematic and board layout in KiCAD format, as well as a [PDF version of the schematic](https://github.com/hannesweisbach/Extruder2Probe/raw/main/EDA/Probe%20Connector.pdf).

+Q1 can either be a BJT or MOSFET.
+R5 is required if Q1 is a BJT, but optional if Q1 is a FET.
+D2 in conjunction with R5 keeps the gate voltage of Q1 within 0-5V and also acts as a (rudimentary) ESD protection.

+## Pictures?

 3D rendering of the board: